melaniedaniel7/Update-a-file-through-a-Python-algorithm/Algorithm for file updates in Python.md

 The keyword `with` handles errors and manages external resources.
 The `open()` function opens a file in Python.
 I use the variable `file` to store the file while I work with it inside the `with` statement.
+The purpose of opening the file is to allow me to access the IP addresses stored in the allow list file.

 💡 `"r"` indicates that I want to read the file.